grafana/mimir/docs/sources/mimir/operators-guide/architecture/bucket-index/index.md

 The use of the bucket index is optional, but the index is built and updated by the compactor even if `-blocks-storage.bucket-store.bucket-index.enabled=false`.
 This behavior ensures that the bucket index for any tenant exists and that query result consistency is guaranteed if a Grafana Mimir cluster operator enable the bucket index in a live cluster.
-The overhead introduced by keeping the bucket index updated is not signifcant.
+The overhead introduced by keeping the bucket index updated is not significant.

 ## How it's used by the querier